SarthakSKumar/IoTforHire-Website/README.md

 <a target="_blank" align="center">
   <img align="right" top="500" height="300" width="300" alt="POSTER" src="https://github.com/Sohoxic/IoTforHire-Website/blob/master/public/assets/img/poster.jpg">
 </a>
 🌐 Official repository for the IoTforRent Website 💻 📱.
 Rent IoT components on short/long-term basis.
-Catalog, ordering system, FAQs, and blog included. 🛒 Contributions welcome!
+Catalog, ordering system, FAQs, and blog included. 🛒
 <br>

 We are pleased to **help the student community** in our college networking with all IoT enthusiasts around us.